BharathKumarAI/Python-Training-Projects/Market Basket Analysis/README.md

 **Note:** These values are mostly just arbitrarily chosen, so you can play with these values and see what difference it makes in the rules you get back out.

+### Eclat Algorithm:

+- only uses support

+1. Set a minimum support
+2. Take all the subsets in transactions having higher support than minimum support
+3. sort those subsets by decreasing support

 **Same project is replicated in R**: https://github.com/BharathKumarAI/R-Projects/tree/main/Market-Basket-Analysis

 ## References: